opencomputeproject/onie/docs/developers/porting.rst

 =============

 This section describes requirements and general guidelines to follow when porting ONIE to a new platform.
-Also, the :ref:`testing_guide` should be used to validate the ONIE implementation.
+Also, the :ref:`testing_certification` guide should be used to validate the ONIE implementation.

 Porting U-Boot
 --------------